-- Maintaining the authority of local boards of education to determine educational policy, curriculum, graduation requirements, and administration. - Retaining decision-making authority at the local level.
+- Maintaining the authority of local boards of education to determine educational policy, curriculum, graduation requirements, and administration. - Additional and incentive funding for coding and computer science classes throughout the Kindergarten - High School educational continuum.

 Any efforts by the Maryland General Assembly to legislate curriculum or assessments, firmly believing that this role belongs to local boards of education in conjunction with the State Board.